MarcTimperley/carousel/README.md

 # carousel
 Browse images from a folder in an innovative way by laying them out in a stack and browsing directly to any of them

+# Demo
+A demonstration of the application can be found [here](https://marctimperley.gitlab.io/carousel/example/test.html)

 ## Getting Started

 1. Clone the project